benlcollins/rails_api_testing_examples/readme.md

 Then run this test from the command line with:
 ```
-rake test
+bundle exec rake test
 ```

-This test should fail! *assert_not* ensures that test is false, but because we removed validation the statement *muppet.save* was true, so the test failed.
+This test should fail!

+*assert_not* ensures that test is false, but because we removed validation the statement *muppet.save* was true, so the test failed:

 ```
 FF